YI M1 versus Fujifilm X-E3

 - More modern: Was introduced somewhat (11 months) more recently.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the M1 or the X-E3.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.